 By 1951 the Indonesian-born population in New Zealand numbered 303.
 Most of these immigrants, such as the artist Theo Schoon, were Dutch colonials.

-In the 1960s Rieke, an Indonesian woman, came to Wellington as a student.
+Rieke Graham came to Wellington from Indonesia in the 1960s as a student.
 Before returning to Indonesia alone, she secretly married a New Zealander.
-When her husband went to Indonesia to bring her back to New Zealand, Rieke acted as translator between her parents and new husband.
-They married again in Indonesia before returning to Wellington to raise a family.
+When her husband visited her in Indonesia, Rieke acted as translator between him and her parents.
+They married again in her country before returning to Wellington to raise a family.
 After nearly four decades in the antipodes Rieke still clung to her origins: ‘I always feel Indonesian, very much Indonesian’.
 1